learn-co-students/dynamic-orms-readme-v-000/README.md

 #### Abstracting the Values to Insert

-When inserting a row into our table, we grab the values to insert by grabbing the values of that instance's `attr_readers`s.
+When inserting a row into our table, we grab the values to insert by grabbing the values of that instance's `attr_reader`s.
 How can we grab these values without calling the reader methods by name?

 Let's break this down.